“Te Veo A La Salida” (I’ll See You At The Exit) by Daniela Spalla, English translation of lyrics

 You hugged me with all my defects.

-Continue reading ““Tú Sí Sabes Quererme” by Natalia Lafourcade, English translation and meaning”
+Continue reading ““Tú Sí Sabes Quererme” (You Sure Know How to Love Me) by Natalia Lafourcade, English translation and meaning”

-“Dile Que Por Mí No Tema” by Celia Cruz, English translation
+“Dile Que Por Mí No Tema” (Tell Them Not To Fear Me) by Celia Cruz, English translation

 Style: Bolero, which is both a dance style and a story-telling lyrics style.
 Song telling an ex that you have a new (better) sweetheart and that your ex should tell their own new lover not to worry about you, because you’ve moved on.
 Also an example of a gender neutral Spanish song.